MarkVreoVernon/tutorial/README.md

+# Tutorial Readme

-# This repository is for following tutorials to learn Git and GitHub
+This repository is for following tutorials to learn Git and GitHub